MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 1. Create a new project on [Raygun.io](https://raygun.io/)
 2. Get **API Key** from the Raygun portal
-3. Replace the **API Key** in /WindowsSolution/Common/CommonMainPage.Initialize() method and uncomment the line.
+3. Replace the **API Key** in /WindowsSolution/Common/CommonApp.InitializeExceptionLogger() method and uncomment the lines.
 4. In _Unity_ attach /Assets/Scripts/MarkerMetro/ExceptionLogger.cs to first object that starts, this will allow reporting of _Unity_ errors using Raygun integration

 ### To disable Raygun.io

-Comment out the line to initialize the ExceptionLogger here: /WindowsSolution/Common/CommonMainPage.Initialize()
+Comment out the line to initialize the ExceptionLogger here: /WindowsSolution/Common/CommonApp.InitializeExceptionLogger()

 ### Testing exceptions/crashes